siennathesane/windows/README.md

     * And a test for that method receiver.
     * Hint: Just look at the syscall examples in the code. :smile:
   * Write an example if possible!
+  * Tests are designed to help you understand what the API feels like, if it feels clunky, then write a wrapper for it. :smile:
 * Submit a PR!
 This package can't grow without your help, let's make it awesome!

 ### Why `github.com/mxplusb/windows` instead of `golang.org/x/sys/windows`?